BECOME A PATRON OF ACACIA

 In 2016 Acacia was invited to perform in Canada at the Queer Arts Festival in Vancouver presenting Lyle Chan’s String Quartet ‘An AIDS Activist’s Memoir in Music’ and commissioned two string quartets by Australian composers Sally Whitwell and Joe Twist.

 Acacia premiered a large number of Australian works since its formation in 2010.

 In 2017, Acacia was invited by the Christine Raphael Foundation in Germany to perform 4 concerts in Berlin and record three of Günter Raphael’s forgotten string quartets for CD, while continuing the exploration of Australian music.

-Acacia has a self-presented series at the Independent Theatre in North Sydney, Family Concerts, Youth Music Workshop in Bellingen and Bega and performances in Brisbane, Melbourne and Sydney as well as regional tours in NSW and VIC.
+Acacia has a self-presented series at the Independent Theatre in North Sydney, Family Concerts, Youth Music Workshops in regional New South Wales and Victoria and performances in Brisbane, Melbourne and Sydney as well as regional tours in New South Wales and Victoria.

 Acacia are grateful for their wonderful patrons who have helped make these events a success over the years.

 Your donations are crucial in helping Acacia achieve their visions!

 If you would like to become a future Patron of Acacia too, you help with:

 Concert venues and travel expenses